-Prepare for advancement in contracting, acquisition, supply chain management, or procurement with a graduate certificate in acquisition and supply chain management.
+Prepare for career advancement in contracting, acquisition, supply chain management, and procurement with a graduate certificate in acquisition and supply chain management.

 About the Acquisition and Supply Chain Management Graduate Certificate

 The acquisition and supply chain management graduate certificate curriculum features projects sponsored by companies and clients, as well as case studies of real supply chain management issues, so what you learn can be applied immediately in the workplace.